techjb/ByteTiles/ByteTilesSpec/1.0/spec.md

 ### Dictionary

 A key-value pair json that matches a tile key with a byte range.
-An example of tiles dictionary:
+Dictionary example:

 ```
 {